Blitzman/CarND-LaneLines-P1/README.md

 #**Finding Lane Lines on the Road**
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

-**finding lane lines on the road**

-the goals / steps of this project are the following:
-* make a pipeline that finds lane lines on the road
-* reflect on your work in a written report
+In this project, we intended to identify lane lines on the road, first in an image, and later in a video stream.
+Our first goal was to write code including a series of steps (pipeline) that identify and draw the lane lines on a few test images.
+Once we could successfully identify the lines in an image, we ran the code on a video stream.
+The next goal was to then refine our pipeline with parameter tuning and by averaging and extrapolating the lines.
+At last, we tackled the challenge video.

 [//]: # (image references)